Geography of Denver: Highways

 Denver is primarily served by the interstate highways I-25 and I-70.
 The intersection of the two interstates is referred to locally as "the mousetrap."
 I-70 runs east-west from Utah to Baltimore, Maryland.
 I-25 runs north-south from the New Mexico border through Denver to Buffalo, Wyoming.
 I-225 traverses neighboring Aurora and connects with I-25 in the southeastern corner of Denver.
-Additionally, I-76 begins from I-70 just west of the city of Arvada.
+Additionally, I-76 begins from I-70 on the south edge of the city of Arvada.
 It intersects I-25 north of the city and runs northeast to Nebraska where it ends at I-80.
 U.S. Highway 6 connects downtown Denver to the suburb of Golden.

 A highway expansion and transit project, dubbed "T-REX", was recently completed along the I-25 corridor.
 The project included the addition of extra freeway lanes, the redesign of several highway overpasses, and a light rail line along the I-25 corridor between downtown Denver and the Denver Technological Center.
 The massive project was finished in the Fall of 2006, ahead of schedule and under budget.